RecordEvolution/IMCtermite/README.md

 [Warning: Take a look at [this issue](https://github.com/RecordEvolution/IMCtermite/issues/14) when reading this section regarding the file format.]

-A data file of the _IMC Bus Format_ type with the extension _.raw_ is a _mixed text/binary file_ featuring a set of markers (keys) that indicate the start of various blocks of data that provide meta information and the actual measurement data.
+A file of the _IMC2 Data Format_ type with extension _.raw_ (or .dat) is a _mixed text/binary file_ featuring a set of markers (keys) that indicate the start of various blocks of data that provide meta information and the actual measurement data.
 Every single marker is introduced by the character `"|" = 0x 7c` followed by two uppercase letters that characterize the type of marker.
 Each block is further divided into several parameters separated by commata `"," = 0x 2c` and terminated by a semicolon `";" = 0x 3b`.
 For instance, the header - first 600 bytes - of a raw file may look like this (in UTF-8 encoding):